-The themes are reflective of the program's mission and philosophy and are threaded through the courses and clinical internships of the DPT program at Mount St. Joseph University.
+The themes are reflective of the program's mission and philosophy and are threaded through the courses and clinical education experience of the DPT program at Mount St. Joseph University.

-- Patient/Client Management
+- □ Patient/Client Management

-- Professionalism
+- □ Professionalism

-- Service
+- □ Service

-- Communication
+- $\hfill\square$ Communication

-- Critical Inquiry
+- □ Critical Inquiry

-- Education
+- □ Education

-- Practice Management
+- □ Practice Management